 - Many vasoactive substances that are normally present in the bloodstream are retained in the circulation because of an impaired excretory mechanism in the liver.

 Diagnosis of Acute Liver Failure

-Since the there are varying etiologies for different cases of fulminant liver failure, it is important to get clues from the patient’s history and physical examination.
-Histologic examination of the damages liver tissue can only contribute a small amount to the diagnosis.
-However, some histologic findings could help in ruling out certain causes for fulminant liver failure.
+Since there are varying etiologies for different cases of AFL, it is important to uncover clues as to the cause of the patient’s history and physical examination.
+Although histologic examination of the damaged liver tissue does not make a significant contribution to the diagnosis of ALF, it can help rule out certain causes.